Analogue black-white hole solitons in travelling wave parametric amplifiers with superconducting nonlinear asymmetric inductive elements

+The Hawking temperature in our system is given as $T_H=\hbar/(2\pi k_B) |\partial v(\eta)/\partial \eta|_{\eta=\eta_h}$, where $k_B$ is the Boltzmann constant and $\eta_h$ is the position of the horizon in the comoving frame \cite{Schutzhold2005}.
+For the parameters of the SNAIL-TWPA device investigated in Ref. \cite{Esposito2022}, $T_H\sim 0.1~{\mathrm{mK}}$, which may be just detectable using for example a nuclear demagnetisation cryostat set-up such as that of Ref.~\cite{Cattiaux2021}.
+However, the Hawking temperature can be increased by optimizing the circuit parameters, ensuring a sufficient level of quantum fluctuations and a soliton width large enough for the continuum approximation to hold.
+By utilizing a different set of feasible SNAIL parameter values comparable in magnitude to those of the device investigated in Ref. \cite{Perelshtein2022}: $I_c = 1\, \mu{\mathrm{A}}$ and $r=C_J/C_g =1$, the Hawking temperature can reach several tens of milliKelvins, which is observable under ordinary dilution fridge operating temperature conditions.
+This enhancement occurs due to the larger capacitance ratio $r=C_J/C_g$, resulting in a larger soliton amplitude for a given width $w \sim 2 a \sqrt{12 r /\left(c_{3} A\right)}$, and increased gradient $|\partial v(\eta)/\partial \eta|_{\eta=\eta_h}$.

-\emph{Conclusion.}---We have shown that the solitonic analogue of a black-white hole pair can be realized in a TWPA transmission line comprising SNAIL elements.
-The latter elements allow us to selectively obtain a third as well as fourth order nonlinearity due to the external flux tunability of the quantum phase interference.
-We have shown that there are (m)KdV soliton solutions in the spatial continuum field limit by using the reductive perturbation method.
-These analytical solutions are validated by the numerical solution of the original discrete circuit equations.
-The soliton wave changes the velocity of a weak probe signal, resulting in an effective curved space-time.
-Suitable SNAIL TWPAs have already been experimentally demonstrated as sources of parametrically-generated multimode, entangled microwave photons.
-Therefore, the experimental verification of microwave analogue black-while hole pairs and Hawking radiation from the latter is a promising prospect for such SNAIL TWPA devices.
-An analysis of the corresponding quantum soliton dynamics, with backreaction taken into account resulting in soliton evaporation due to Hawking radiation, will be the subject of a follow-up work.
+\emph{Conclusion.}--- We have shown that (m)KdV soliton solutions exist for the circuit equations describing a TWPA transmission line comprising SNAIL elements.
+The soliton wave changes the velocity of a weak probe signal, describable as an effective curved space-time with analogue black hole and white hole event horizons.
+Suitable devices have already been experimentally demonstrated as sources of parametrically-generated multimode, entangled microwave photons.
+Therefore, the experimental verification of microwave analogue black hole and white hole pairs and Hawking radiation is a promising prospect.
+An analysis of the corresponding quantum soliton dynamics, with backreaction taken into account resulting in soliton evaporation due to Hawking radiation lasing, will be the subject of a follow-up work.